meetpilou/create-webflow-starter/README.md

 │   └── style.css
 ```

-Each file will be minified individually and also merged in the correct order into `bundle.min.css`.
+Each file will be minified individually.

 ### Advanced JS: Modular & Page-Based